 MANIFESTO FOR MY UN-USELESS REVIEWS

-my original inspiration was japanese anarchist kenji kawakami, and his chindōgu 珍道具 art movement. in short it is a parody of "the suffocating historical dominance of conservative utility". where instead chindōgu 珍道具 finds joy in things that are almost useless.
+my original inspiration was japanese anarchist kenji kawakami, and his chindōgu 珍道具 art movement. in short it is a parody of "the suffocating historical dominance of conservative utility", where instead chindōgu 珍道具 finds joy in things that are almost useless, thus un-useless.

-and to some extend that inspired the way i went about designating genres to video games, that are otherwise useless for actually categorizing the game, but there is some joy to be found in the almost useless nature of the categories, with the intend at poking fun of the "efficient" categories that are much more meaningless, such as action/adventure.
+and to some extend that inspired the way i went about designating genres to video games, that are otherwise useless for actually categorizing the game, but there is joy to be found in the almost useless nature of the categories, that celebrate the uniqueness of the games in question, and with the added intend at poking fun at "efficient" categories, that while more efficient, flattens the game they categorize, or have baggage attached.

-• I. it cannot be for real use - in this case the category doesn't offer us any actual useful categorization.
+• I. it cannot be for real use - in this case the categories are not actually useful. games with good rain is not an actually useful category.

 • III. it must have the spirit of anarchy - in part my reviews were born out of just a spite of the current state of the video games industry.

-• IV. they are tools for everyday use - i approached the list with a focus on the fact that sometimes i just want a game to pop on to survive a 2 hour video essay
+• IV. they are tools for everyday use - i approached this list with a focus on the fact that sometimes i just want a game to pop on while i'm listening to a podcast.

-• VI. humour must not be the sole reason for creation - thou my reviews are comedic most of the time, they are still honestly sincere, and for the love of these games, and the special place they hold in my heart.
+• VI. humour must not be the sole reason for creation - thou my reviews are comedic most of the time, they are still honestly sincere and made with love for the games that i write about, and the special place they hold in my heart.

 • X. it must be without prejudice - the games industry is so full of vitriolic bigotry, so i wanted to highlight some marginalized stories in games, and to make apparent the inherit bigotry within popular franchises.